-- A. The Council in coordination with the Joint Agency Working Group, as described in § 11.9.7(J]) of this Part, shall determine requirements for developing baseline assessments monitoring prior to, during, and post constructionas specified in § 11.9.9 of this Part.
-For CZMA federal consistency purposes the Council must identify any baseline assessments and construction monitoring activities during its CZMA six-month review of the COP.
-The Council cannot require monitoring actions after its CZMA review.
-A detailed commercial fisheries baseline assessment shall be considered necessary data and information to be filed with the applicant's consistency certification for a CZMA review and to demonstrate compliance with this enforceable policy.
-Specific monitoring requirements shall be determined on a project-by-project basis and may include but are not limited to the monitoring of: - 1.
-Coastal processes and physical oceanography
+A. The Council in coordination with the Joint Agency Working Group, as described in § 11.9.7(I) of this Part, shall determine requirements for monitoringprior to, during, and post construction as specified in § 11.9.9 of this Part.
+For CZMA federal consistency purposes the Council must identify any construction monitoring activities during its CZMA six-month review of the COP.
+Specific monitoring requirements shall be determined on a project-by-project basis and may include but are not limited to the monitoring of:

+1. Coastal processes and physical oceanography